 The digital revolution is a fundamental opportunity to elevate the South African film and television industry.
 Across the board with digital television, a proliferation of screens, democratisation of access, video-on-demand, digital cameras, and editing, the industry is now more accessible than it has ever been.
 This is a strategic juncture from which to leverage off the existing industry base and amplify South African stories across all available screens, while also using the expansion of the film, television and online video industry to drive transformation, skills development and employment.

-The South African Film Summit, which took place at Skyrink Studios in Johannesburg earlier this year, aimed to address the theme: ‘Transformation and innovation in the South African Film/Audiovisual Industry and the Fourth Industrial Revolution.
+The South African Film Summit, which took place at Skyrink Studios in Johannesburg in 2019, aimed to address the theme: ‘Transformation and innovation in the South African Film/Audiovisual Industry and the Fourth Industrial Revolution.
 Are we geared for change?’
 Over 900 delegates attended the summit hosted by the Department of Arts and Culture, working together to come up with a five-year implementation plan that will bring transformation and innovation to the South African film industry.

 The term ‘Fourth Industrial Revolution’ was first used by the World Economic Forum in 2015.
 According to the Forum, ‘The Fourth Industrial Revolution represents a fundamental change in the way we live, work and relate to one another.
 It is a new chapter in human development, enabled by extraordinary technology advances commensurate with those of the first, second and third industrial revolutions.
 These advances are merging the physical, digital and biological worlds in ways that create both huge promise and potential peril.
 The speed, breadth and depth of this revolution [are] forcing us to rethink how countries develop, how organisations create value and even what it means to be human.
 The Fourth Industrial Revolution is about more than just technology-driven change; it is an opportunity to help everyone, including leaders, policy-makers and people from all income groups and nations, to harness converging technologies in order to create an inclusive, human-centred future.
 The real opportunity is to look beyond technology, and find ways to give the greatest number of people the ability to positively impact their families, organisations and communities.’